 Dead body pose: Improves blood circulation and provides relaxation.

-Wind removing pose: Compresses and massages the colon, and strengthen the arms and hips.
+Wind removing pose: Compresses and massages the colon, strengthens the arms and hips.

 Cobra pose: Strengthens the upper spine and relieves back pain.